 STEP 1: Complete an application (see below).
-Include: copies of all current relevant certifications and letters of reference.
-Once the package is received applicants will be interviewed via telephone.
+Include: copies of all current relevant certifications (Including any WMA certification you have earned) and letters of reference.
+Once the package is received applications will be reviewed.

 STEP 2: Successfully complete a Wilderness Medical Associates’ Wilderness First Responder (WFR) course, or higher.
 You must attend a course as a student before you will be allowed to attend the Instructor Training course.
 We want all prospective instructors to have been exposed to, and have an affinity for, our core standard curriculum; this is the WFR course.